xuzijian629/pace2020/readme.md

 Authors: Zijian Xu, Dejun Mao and Vorapong Suppakitpaisarn from The University of Tokyo

+UPD: We were ranked in [5th place](https://pacechallenge.org/2020/results/) in the competition.

 # Algorithm
 We enumerate minimal separtors to construct treedepth decomposition in a top-down way.
 A quite effective pruning is done by computing exact treedepth of many small components throughout the input graph.
 ## Solver description